shbatm/MMM-ISY/README.md

 | `flash: true` | *Optional* Setting this to `true` will show the device pulsing on and off.
 The actual animation can be changed by overriding the `isyFlashNode` class in the `MMM-ISY.css` file.
 | `notifyOn` & `notifyOff` | *Optional* To send a module notification when a variable changes, add one or both of these.<br>Format: `{ notification: "NOTIFICATION_TEXT", payload: "payload to send" }`
 | `useProp` | *Optional* Add to use a property other than `ST` for the devices' Current State (e.g. `GV3`).
 See CHANGELOG v1.0.5 for details.
+| `customStatusText` | *Optional* If you have a text span in the SVG file for a device, named `(node address)_tspan` and provide and provide an object with text to use for each status, the text will be updated.
+See text under the TV icon in the screenshot above for demo.
+| `showStatusText` | **FUTURE** *Optional* If you have a text span in the SVG file for a device, named `(node address)_tspan` and `showStatusText: true` in your config for that node, the text will be updated with the formatted status (e.g. dimming level in %).

 ## Sample Configuration
 ```js